When

 fiberglass, welding and fabrication, kit assembly, final assembly,

 day.
-We sublet some fiberglass and sheet-metal parts, but the
+We sublet some sheet-metal parts, but the

 final product is always processed right here.